 Human Resources Staff

-The Department of Human Resources at the City of Lima consists of two staff members, Kari Keener (Director of HR) and Jacalyn Vorhees (Secretary II).
+The Department of Human Resources at the City of Lima consists of two staff members, Kari Keener (Director of HR) and Jacalyn Vorhees (HR Generalist).
 The city, as a whole, has approximately 400 full-time employees, plus over 50 seasonal and temporary employees through the year.
 The department has ultimate responsibility for all human resource and personnel related issues, such as:

 - Benefit administration

 The City of Lima currently has five (5) collective bargaining units (labor unions) representing a majority of employees working in the various departments.
 This includes three separate FOP units, one IAFF unit and one AFSCME unit.
 Ohio State Law does not allow police (FOP) and fire (IAFF) units to strike.
 As such, both the City of Lima, and units representing police and fire are subject to a state-mandated arbitration process in the event that contract negotiations reach impasse.

 The City of Lima, with employee participation, implemented a wellness program in 2006, to improve the quality of life of its employees and their family members, as well as slow the rate of healthcare cost growth.
 The program is voluntary and provides incentives for those that choose to participate to manage their weight, blood pressure, blood glucose, resting heart rate and cholesterol level.

 Ultimately, the city's wellness efforts are designed to encourage employees and dependents to take greater personal responsibility for their health.
 A healthier employee and dependent population, while enhancing the employee's quality of life and productivity, also reduces the cost associated with providing healthcare to these individuals, thereby allowing the City to use limited resources in other areas to maximize service delivery to citizens.